+Want to improve your performance programmes?
 Want to get more from your clients’ performance programmes?
+We hear you!
+When it comes to improving, it can be tricky to see where you can improve and how to do it!
 Try these 8 Points for a Better Performance Programme from our CEO, Brendan Chaplin.
 With over a decade of experience in coaching athletes at many different levels of performance, he’s identified some trends that great programmes exhibit, that get big results!

 Below are his ‘golden rules’ to consider when it comes to programming for performance.
 This is not just for athletes, rather these are principles that will improve pretty much any programme for any individual.

-1. Quality VS Quantity: Less is more, don’t pad your programme out with unnecessary volume and sessions that really don’t add anything to your game.
+Less is more, don’t pad your performance programme out with unnecessary volume and sessions that won’t add anything to your clients training.
 Think about doing less to get more.
-Why do 8 sets when 5 will do the job nicely.
+Why do 8 sets when 5 will do the job nicely?

-2. If you add something in generally you need to take something out: This links in with the first point nicely.
-If you are training hard in a finely balanced programme you need to take a session out before you add a session in to avoid overtraining/long term burnout.
+Much as in our tip quality vs quantity – if you add something into your performance programme, you’ll generally need to take something out too.
+If your clients are training hard in a finely balanced programme you need to take a session out before you add a session in to avoid overtraining/long term burnout.

-3. Prioritise Recovery: Level 1 is getting 8-10 hours sleep a day, quality nutrition and a good warm-up and cool down post-training.
-Level 2 is your active recovery, foam rolling etc and Level 3 is your more advanced methods of recovery such as ice baths, compression clothing etc. Here’s a tip, don’t think about level 2 or 3 until you’ve got level 1 sorted!
+Recovery comes in 3 different levels.
+Level 1 is getting 8-10 hours sleep a day, quality nutrition and a good warm-up and cool down post-training – everyone should be doing this as standard!
+Level 2 is active recovery, which can include low intensity exercise such as swimming or other recovery techniques such as foam rolling.
+Level 3 brings us to more advanced methods of recovery such as ice baths and compression clothing.
+Adding recovery into your clients performance programmes will not only help aid recovery, it will also help them perform better in the long run.
+Here’s a bonus tip – don’t think about level 2 or 3 until you’ve got level 1 sorted!

-4. You can’t train when you’re injured: Do your injury preventative work which includes stretching, core training, mobility, and most importantly specific work that should improve your movement, and address any imbalances you have as an athlete.
+It’s important to aid recovery during an injury – training whilst injured will only increase your recovery time.
+If your clients are injured, build injury preventative work into a new performance programme rather then having them complete their usual performance programme.
+Injury preventative work includes stretching, core training, mobility, and most importantly specific work that should improve your clients movement, and address any imbalances they have as an athlete.

-6. Think long term: Don’t just think of your next month or competition, think about this next year as a medium-term plan, and the next 3-5 years as a long term plan.
-This way you can set goals for your sports technical and physical development and make plans to achieve them.
-The same for your strength and conditioning.
+Don’t just think of your clients next month or competition, think about their performance programme as a long term plan.
+The best performance programmes look at 1 year a a medium-term plan, and the next 3-5 years as a long term plan.
+This way you can set achievable goals for sports technical and physical development and make plans to achieve them.
+The same for strength and conditioning.

 Follow these tips and let us know how they work for you!
 What are your key tips for improving performance programming?
 Remember these tips next time you sign up a new client & we hope you can use them to help them achieve greater things!